AbedAlkader-Alhanafi/to_do_app/README.md

 TaskFlow is a clean and lightweight task management application built using Flutter.
 It allows users to create, edit, manage, and track tasks without using any database.
-All data is stored temporarily in memory, making the project simple and perfect for university-level submissions.

 -------------------------------------------------
 Features